spacetelescope/jwst/docs/jwst/stpipe/devel_io_design.rst

 `True`, output files will be created. `save_results` is set under a number of conditions:

-    - Explicitly through the `cfg` file or as a command-line option.
+    - Explicitly through a configuration file or as a command-line option.
     - Implicitly when a step is called by `strun`.
-    - Implicitly when the configuration option `output_file` is given a value.

 Output File Naming
 ------------------